shubham-execideas/youuBlog/src/slider/2023-02-17-why-digital-health-cloud-platforms-beat-ehr-systems-every-time.md

   patient.
 Keep your existing systems, or your EHR (or, use ours – it’s really good)!
 Then, wrap it with the important revenue driving and outcome producing workflows.
 That’ll save you time and money.
 Ask us how
-postDescription: Helping Students Build Healthy & Productive Lives
+postDescription: Designing a winning formula with consumers
 date: 2023-02-08T19:04:44+05:30
 videoURL: https://drdevattach.blob.core.windows.net/public/Youuniverse%20Health%20Cloud.mp4
-sliderWhitePaper: /assets/dummy-1-.pdf
+sliderWhitePaper: /assets/dummy-3-.pdf
-label: test slider
+label: Building your consumer-connected community
-title: test slider
+title: Building your consumer-connected community
 ---
 <!--\[if gte mso 9]><xml>
  <o:OfficeDocumentSettings>